Gastric glands: Types of gland

-Gastric glands are mostly exocrine glands and are all located beneath the gastric pits within the gastric mucosa—the mucous membrane of the stomach.
+Gastric glands are mostly exocrine glands and are all located beneath the gastric pits within the gastric mucosa.
 The gastric mucosa is pitted with innumerable gastric pits which each house 3-5 gastric glands.
-The cells of the exocrine glands are foveolar (mucus), chief cells, and parietal cells.
+The cells of the exocrine glands (fundic glands) are mucous neck cells, chief cells, and parietal cells.
+Mucous neck cells produce mucus, parietal cells secrete hydrochloric acid and intrinsic factor, chief cells secrete pepsinogen and gastric lipase.

 The other type of gastric gland is the pyloric gland which is an endocrine gland that secretes the hormone gastrin produced by its G cells.